grahamm0rris0n/MCM/README.md

 # MCM
-Multicolour Printing Mechanism (MCM) designed for the SK-Go
+Multicolour Printing Mechanism (MCM).
+Designed for the SK-Go, but probably adaptable to most printers.